MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/manage-intelligent-edge.md

 # Managing your Intelligent Cloud Environment

 You can connect your on-premises solution to the Intelligent Cloud through a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant.
-Once you have set up this connection, you have access to the **Intelligent Cloud Management** page in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant, from where you can manage the connection.
+Once you have set up this configuration, you have access to the **Intelligent Cloud Management** page in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant, from where you can manage your Intelligent Cloud environment and data replication.

 ## Intelligent Cloud Management